avivyossef29/Crypto-Project/POODLE/readme.md

 - **get_request(path, data):** This function gets a path in the url and data for the body of the request and returns the encrypted request that would be sent to the server (this is how you modify the requests)

-- **send_request(request):** This function sends the request you provide to the server aong with the cookie so the server will recieave and try to decrypt it.
+- **send_request(request):** This function sends the request you provide to the server along with the cookie so the server will receive and try to decrypt it.

 - **check_solution(cookie):** This is the last function to be called.
 You pass it the cookie you found and it will check if you solved the challenge.